 Don is a postdoctoral research associate at Brown University’s Watson Institute for International and Public Affairs and an incoming assistant professor of political science at the University of Illinois at Urbana-Champaign.
 His research focuses on foreign policy decision making and political psychology.
 Don’s work has been published or is forthcoming in the Journal of Politics, the Journal of Conflict Resolution, and World Politics.
 He holds a BA in government from Dartmouth College and a PhD in political science from Columbia University.

-Travis is an actively serving U.S. Army Strategist.
+Travis is an actively serving U.S. Army Strategist and a Term Member at the Council on Foreign Relations.
 He previously served as an Art of War Scholar at the U.S. Army Command and General Staff College (CGSC) and as a research assistant at the Henry A. Kissinger Center for Global Affairs.
-Prior to becoming a strategist, Travis commanded a cavalry troop in the 101st Airborne Division and deployed in support of operations in Afghanistan.
-He holds a MA in Strategic Studies and International Economics from the Johns Hopkins School of Advanced International Studies (SAIS), an MMAS in Strategy from CGSC, and a B.S. from the United States Military Academy.
+He holds an MA in Strategic Studies and International Economics from the Johns Hopkins School of Advanced International Studies (SAIS), an MMAS in Strategy from CGSC, and a BS from the United States Military Academy.

 Elliot currently serves as a John S. McCain Strategic Defense Fellow in the Office of the Secretary of Defense.
 He received an MA in Strategic Studies and International Economics from the Johns Hopkins School of Advanced International Studies (’22), as well as a BA in International Studies from Johns Hopkins University (’20).
 During his academic career, he worked at Rebellion Defense, National Defense Industrial Association (NDIA), U.S. House of Representatives, Kirkland and Ellis LLP, and Textron Systems.